PetarRadojicic/money-qr/README.md

 1. Tap the "Scan Receipt QR" button on the home screen
 2. Allow camera permissions when prompted
 3. Point your camera at the QR code on the receipt
+4. The AI-powered backend processes the receipt data and extracts the amount
-4. The app will extract the amount and let you assign it to a category
+5. Assign the extracted amount to a category of your choice

 ### Managing Categories
 1. Tap the edit icon (pencil) in the spending categories section